shardulc/tastyviz/README.md

 After cloning the repository:

- 1. Edit the file `src/main/scala/tastyviz/controller/UserClasspath.scala` to add URLs for the JARs you want to browse.
-If, as in the example, you want to use a `localhost` URL, place the JAR under the `www/` directory.
+ 1. Edit the file `src/main/scala/tastyviz/controller/Config.scala` to
+    specify the hostname at which you will serve TASTyViz (`http://localhost:8080` will be fine in most cases) and URLs for the JARs you want to browse.
+If, as in the example, your JARs are also at `localhost` URLs, place them under the `www/` directory.
  1. Run `sbt copyToWWW` from the project root directory.
 This will populate the `www/` directory with all the files needed to serve TASTyViz on a web server.